warchimede/warchimede.com/Content/posts/2021-01-07-how-to-upload-ios-ipa-without-fastlane-using-app-store-connect-api-and-altool.md

 description: fastlane not needed, altool for the win
 tags: ios, xcode, command-line
 ---
-# How to easily upload an iOS .ipa from the command line without fastlane, using the App Store Connect API and altool
+# How to easily upload an iOS `.ipa` from the command line without `fastlane`, using the App Store Connect API and `altool`

 ## Generate the App Store Connect API private key